orbitalquark/textadept/doc/manual.md

 ### Typical Buffer Settings

-Individual files have three configurable settings: line endings, indentation, and encoding.
+Individual files have many configurable settings.
+Among the more useful settings are those involving line endings and viewing them, indentation, encoding, long line wrapping, and viewing whitespace.
 Line endings are the characters that separate lines.
 Indentation consists of an indentation character and an indentation size.
 File encoding specifies how to display text characters.
 Textadept shows these settings in the buffer status statusbar.

 ![Document Statusbar](images/docstatusbar.png)

+View settings for line endings, long lines, and whitespace only affect the _current_ buffer.
+Changing a setting in one buffer does not change that setting in any other buffer.

 #### Buffer Line Endings